PURPOSE OF AUDIT and RISK COMMITTEE CHARTER

-This Audit Committee Charter details the authority and responsibilities delegated to the Audit Committee by the Board of Directors to enable the Audit Committee to operate.
+This Audit and Risk Committee Charter details the authority and responsibilities delegated to the Audit and Risk Committee by the Board of Directors to enable the Committee to operate.

-The Audit Committee is authorised by the Board to:
+The Audit and Risk Committee (Committee) is authorised by the Board to:

 - Invite Group officers, external auditors and other individuals to attend all or part of any meeting.

-- Pre-approve all auditing and non-audit services to be performed by any accounting firm employed by the Group.
+- Provide oversight of the external audit arrangements and pre-approve all auditing and non-audit services to be performed by any accounting firm employed by the Group.

 - Conduct or authorise investigations into any matters relating to its areas of responsibility, and in particular, without limiting actions that can be taken, it is empowered to:

-- Appoint, compensate, and oversee the work of any independent counsel, accountants or others to advise the Audit Committee or assist in the conduct of an investigation.
+º Appoint, compensate, and oversee the work of any independent counsel, accountants or others to advise the Committee or assist in the conduct of an investigation.

-The Audit Committee is to comprise at least three directors and is to include at least two non-executive directors, one of whom is to be the Committee Chair.
+The Audit and Risk Committee is to comprise at least three Directors and is to include at least two non-executive Directors, one of whom is to be the Committee Chair.
 The Committee Chair and other Committee members are appointed by the Board and the Board retains the right to change the Committee appointees and the Committee Chair from time to time.

 The Committee is responsible to the Board for the following: